-A 2016 study analyzed the effects of Schisandra extract on women with menopausal symptoms.
+A analyzed the effects of Schisandra extract on women with menopausal symptoms.
 The study followed 36 menopausal women for one year.
 Researchers determined that Schisandra is effective at alleviating some symptoms of menopause.
 These symptoms included hot flashes, sweating, and heart palpitations.

 Schisandra may have adaptogenic properties.
 This means that it’s able to help the body resist the effects of anxiety and stress, plus bolster the body’s defenses against disease.

 It’s important not to exceed the recommended dosage of Schisandra provided to you by your healthcare practitioner, or as it appears on its label.

 Doses that are too high can result in gastric distress symptoms, such as heartburn.
 For this reason, Schisandra may not be appropriate for people with conditions such as ulcers, gastroesophageal reflux (GERD), or hyperchlorhydria (high stomach acid).
 Schisandra may also cause a reduced appetite.